 I then played some Busta Rhymes, letting the rapper dominate the rhythmic beat on “Tear Da Roof Off.”
 The syncopated strings and percussion were more energetic and sounded tighter and sharper than the QuietComfort Earbuds.

-If you like the clear audio presentation of the Bose 700, the QuietComfort Earbuds will not let you down.
-Listening to symphonic classics such as Isaac Hayes’s “Walk on By” demonstrated how much emphasis Bose vs Jabra 75t put on the high end; violins shone brightly above the mournful electric guitar.
+If you like how clear the Bose 700 sounds, the Bose QuietComfort Earbuds will not disappoint.
+Listening to symphonic songs like “Walk on By” by Isaac Hayes showed how much the Bose vs. Jabra 75t focused on the high end.
+The bright violins stood out over the sad electric guitar.

-The synthesizers and horn part on Paul Simon’s “You Can Call Me Al” were even more noticeable than the numerous other recognizable elements in the background.
-I only wish the bass wasn’t so muffled as it was with Bose’s prior wireless earbuds, the SoundSport Free.
+Paul Simon’s “You Can Call Me Al” had many recognizable background sounds, but the keyboards and horn part stood out even more.
+I only wish the bass wasn’t so muffled as it was with Bose’s prior best wireless earbuds, the SoundSport Free.

 Enabling ANC mode on either model slightly boosts the low end, but you’ll probably notice it more on the Elite 85t.
 This is beneficial for music genres such as hip-hop, rock, and EDM.